 Owing to an intimate connection between the mass of a particle and its physical nature, any massive neutrino has the longitudinal as well as the transversal polarization.
-Here an important circumstance is the fact that the same neutrino must not be simultaneously both longitudinal and transversal fermions.
-There exists, however, the possibility that the longitudinal polarized neutrinos in the elastic scattering on a nucleus can be converted into the transversal polarized and vice versa \cite{16}.
+Here an important circumstance is the fact that the same neutrino must not be simultaneously both a longitudinal and a transversal fermion.
+There exists, however, the possibility that the longitudinal polarized neutrinos in the elastic scattering on a nucleus can be converted into the transversal polarized ones and vice versa [17].

-Returning to (\ref{14})-(\ref{17}), for the transversal case of the neutrino polarization we establish the compound structure of the cross section of the process (\ref{13}) which one can present as follows:
+Returning to (\ref{14})-(\ref{17}), we establish the cross section of the process (\ref{13}) for the transversal case of the neutrino polarization which one can present as follows: